openstack/neutron-lib/HACKING.rst

 -----------------------------

 - [N521] Validate that jsonutils module is used instead of json
-- [N523] Enforce namespace-less imports for oslo libraries
+- [N523] DEPRECATED.
+Enforce namespace-less imports for oslo libraries
 - [N524] Prevent use of deprecated contextlib.nested.
 - [N525] Python 3: Do not use xrange.
 - [N526] Python 3: do not use basestring.